Class of 2026

 Marcela García

-Marcela García, an opinion columnist and associate editor at The Boston Globe, will study the population of undocumented women through an interdisciplinary lens that includes the law and economics.
+She is studying the population of undocumented women in the U.S. through an interdisciplinary lens that includes the law and economics

 Headshot of Jessica Glenza